twituserjosh/uSupreme/README.md

 Note: Do a fake manual checkout and click "save this address" on supremes checkout page. (this reduces bot detection)

 WARNING: If size or color is OOS it will pick the next SMALLEST SIZE and/or RANDOM COLOR!
+(you can change this setting on lines 195 & 218)

 To Do:
 - [x] Anti-Bot Detection